My Approach to Helping

 I am a Licensed Professional Clinical Counselor (#4677), licensed by the California Board of Behavioral Sciences.

 I utilize a variety of therapeutic approaches, and most often I integrate several strategies so that I can individualize each client's treatment.
 I am trained to provide EMDR Therapy, and I firmly believe in the power of it.
-I also often utilize strategies from Cognitive Behavioral Therapy, Mindfulness based approaches, and Solution-Focused Therapy.
+I also often utilize strategies from Cognitive Behavioral Therapy, and Mindfulness based approaches.
 I believe that most mental health issues need to be tackled through the mind, body, and spirit.
 A lot of research shows that no matter what style of therapy one uses, the most important factor in client growth and improvement is the relationship between the client and the therapist.
 It is incredibly important to me that I build trust with my clients and give them a safe and comfortable environment to explore their innermost thoughts and feelings with me.

 What I Love about Being a Psychotherapist